 Jackson Hole Still Works Vodka

-The newest vodka distillery on the scene—and the only one based in Jackson Hole— is Jackson Hole Still Works.
+The only vodka distillery based in Jackson Hole is Jackson Hole Still Works.
 Another product comprised of local ingredients, made and bottled at a craft distillery located just two miles south of the town of Jackson, Still Works’ “Highwater Vodka” is created with grains farmed and harvested in the Cowboy State and water that runs from the Teton mountain tops to the winding Snake River.
 Open for tours and tastings; please call 307-699-8998.

 Where to buy: Creekside Market; Plaza Liquors; Bin 22; Mangy Moose Cellars; Bodega